Back to insights

 Product Data Is Becoming the SEO Layer for AI Commerce Discovery

 AI shopping systems increasingly depend on structured, current product facts.
-This guide explains why product attributes, offers, policies, localization, and first-party storefront signals now matter for ecommerce discovery without treating weak signals as guaranteed rankings.
+Product attributes, offers, policies, localization, and DTC site signals all shape ecommerce discovery.

 Product Data Is Becoming the SEO Layer for AI Commerce Discovery